ValentaCodes/ValentaCodes/README.md

 I'm a Full-Stack Software Engineer from Utah

-- In my free time, I read tech articles, solve problems on Codewars, and spend time with my family.
+- In my free time, I read tech articles, solve problems on HackerRank, and spend time with my family.

 - Interested in music, programming, and studying things that complicate me